 Today in the year 2021, we can look back and see that the A380 was designed for a market of 1988, where the world was optimistic about growth and it seemed that hub-to-spoke travel would grow forever.
 Alas, Airbus with all its might, couldn’t stop the train in time and switch tracks like Boeing to the new hub-to-hub model, and the A380 was built simply too late for the world.

-Thanks so much for reading and watching my little video today!
-If you enjoyed this little extra video, then I suggest that you subscribe down below – it’s free and you can unsubscribe anytime.
+Thanks so much for reading and watching today’s content!
+If you enjoyed it, then I suggest that you subscribe down below – it’s free and you can unsubscribe anytime.
 Remember to leave me a comment, as that would really help the algorithm!
 Also, if you want to support the channel more, then we have a fantastic patreon page on the channel that you can check out, where we post videos early and ad free where possible; you can chat to others, feel all warm and fuzzy for supporting the channel.

 Thank you again so much!